Daily Devotion for October 4, 2016

 Notes on the Scripture

-The Revelation of St. John the Divine, known simply as Revelation or Book of Revelation, is perhaps the most difficult book in the Bible for many Christians.
+The Revelation of St. John the Divine, known simply as Revelation or Book of Revelation, is perhaps the most difficult book in the Bible.
 Comparatively few people read it, and probably most Christians are wary of it, because of the elaborate weird imagery describing the Second Coming of Christ.

 o say that Revelation is an “apocalypse“ just adds to the confusion, because few people understand what the word actually means.
 Apocalypse means “revelation” — the lifting of a veil or curtain, so that something previously unseen can be seen.
 It usually refers to a prediction of the end of an era and the beginning of a new one.

 The narrow meaning of “apocalypse” that most people have — a violent and frightening end of the world — really originated from the Book of Revelation itself!
 But one could as easily call Daniel apocalyptic, or even the more prosaic works of someone like Marshall McLuhan, the man who coined terms like “the global village” and “the information age” to describe the great changes in society we have been seeing in the past 50 years.